 In Frederick today, at least 36% of all households struggle to afford basic household necessities, falling below the survival budget threshold, because the cost of living outpaces wage increases.
 Asset Limited, Income Constrained, Employed (ALICE) families are often forced to choose between paying for food, medical expenses, childcare, broadband access, healthcare, and rent.

 The ALICE Report for Frederick County has changed the way that UWFC approaches community needs and words to solve them.
 The report provides critical information about how financial stability is spread across Frederick County demographics.

 We welcome you to join us as we drive toward social justice by embracing diversity, equity, inclusion, and belonging for every person in every community by supporting and advocating on behalf of ALICE families.

-Our 2023 Initiatives
+Our 2024 Initiatives

-UWFC proudly stands by initiatives that support those who have served, regardless of age, race, ethnicity, gender, disability status, etc. We also advocate for more accurate data collection by the U.S. Census Bureau for veterans who have been historically undercounted, including (but not limited to) people experiencing homelessness, people of color, individuals who identify as LGBTQ+, and people in low-income and hard-to-count geographic areas.
+- Veterans have been historically undercounted, indicating the need for more accurate data collection by the U.S. Census Bureau, including (but not limited to) people experiencing homelessness, people of color, individuals who identify as LGBTQ+, people in low-income and hard-to-count geographic areas.

 - With the onset of Mpox and other circulating diseases, new systems must also be developed to ensure that ALICE households have continued access to quality healthcare, immunizations, and health information at the same rate as their wealthier neighbors, regardless of their ability to pay.